 - In a large bowl, combine the milk, potatoes, butter, sugar and salt.
 In a bowl, dissolve yeast in warm water.
 Add potato mixture and 2 cups flour; beat until smooth.
 Fold in raisins.
 Stir in enough remaining flour to form a soft dough.
 Turn onto a lightly floured surface; knead until smooth and elastic, about 10 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
-Roll each portion into a 16-in. x 8-in. rectangle.
+Roll each portion into a 16x8-in. rectangle.
 Combine sugar and cinnamon; sprinkle over rectangles to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a short side; pinch seam to seal and tuck ends under.

-- Place seam side down in two greased 9-in. x 5-in. loaf pans.
+- Place seam side down in two greased 9x5-in. loaf pans.
 Cover and let rise for 30 minutes or until doubled.
 Brush with butter.
 Bake at 350° for 40-45 minutes or until golden brown.
 Remove from pans to wire racks to cool.
-Yield: 2 loaves.